austingriffith94/distance_to_default/README.md

 ## Method 3: Iterative (KMV)
 Using Equation 1 from the previous method, V can be solved for iteratively.

-    - estimate an initial value of σV; in this case σE is a close approximation for the first iteration
+- Estimate an initial value of σV in this case σE is a close approximation for the first iteration
-    - use equation 1 (equity option) to solve for asset value V on a per day basis using the estimated σV
+- Use equation 1 (equity option)
+    solve for asset value V on a per day basis using the estimated σV
-    - construct the time-series of asset value and use this to compute the new estimate of σV
+- Construct the time-series of asset value compute the new estimate of σV for the given year
+- Converge
-    - This process is repeated till the value of σV and its previous estimate converge
+    the previous steps are repeated till the value of σV and its previous estimate converge

 ## Other Trends
 The Distance to Default and Probability of Default methods were compared to other sets of data to draw conclusions on possible correlations and similar trends

 - US recession data (USREC)
 - Moody's Seasoned Baa Corporate Bond Minus Federal Funds Rate (BAAFFM)
 - Cleveland Financial Stress Index (CFSI)